Growing older in Collyhurst

 To date, there has been limited academic research into the experiences of people ageing in areas affected by environmental pressures linked to urban change and deprivation (Bailey et al. 2012).
 Further, there is a limited agreement of, or understanding about, what makes an age-friendly or supportive environment for the growing number of people ‘ageing in place’ (Van Dijk et al. 2015; Buffel, et al. 2018).

-This project will engage with residents as co-researchers, and make recommendations on how the Northern Gateway should cater to the needs of all generations in relation to housing design and urban regeneration.
+This project will engage with residents as co-researchers, and make recommendations on how the Victoria North project should cater to the needs of all generations in relation to housing design and urban regeneration.

 - A systematic review of co-research methodologies for involving ageing populations in urban regeneration projects.